SaraAlert/SaraAlert/README.md

 ### Jurisdiction and Symptom Configuration

 All jurisdictions, jurisdictional hierarchies, jurisdictional symptoms-to-be-monitored, and symptom thresholds are defined in the configuration file located at `config/sara/jurisdictions.yml`.
-See this file for more details about the structure and definition required by Sara Alert.

 All jurisdiction custom messages are defined in the configuration file located at `config/sara/jurisdiction_messages.yml`.
 The structure of this file mimics both the `juristictions.yml` file and the locale files in `config/locales`.
 Only the email `info1` and SMS `intro` messages are customizable, and translations are accepted.

+See the [Jurisdiction Configuration README](config/sara/README.md) for more details about the structure and definition required by Sara Alert for both of these jurisdiciton files.

 #### Applying Changes

 You must run `bundle exec rake admin:import_or_update_jurisdictions` in order for changes made in the `config/sara/jurisdictions.yml` configuration to take effect.
+In a production environment, THIS TASK MUST ALWAYS BE RUN IN BOTH THE ASSESSMENT CONATINER AND THE ENROLLMENT CONTAINER SO THAT THE JURISDICTION HIERARCHY IS CONSISTENT BETWEEN THE TWO.
+When the task is finished, it will output a SHA256 hash.
+After running the task in both Assessment and Enrollment, you must compare the two to ensure they match.
+Those hashes matching ensures that this rake task has been run the same number of times in Assessment and Enrollment and that the Jurisdiction hierachy matches.

 You must run `bundle exec rake admin:import_or_update_jurisdiction_messages` in order for changes made in the `config/sara/jurisdiction_messages.yml` configuration to take effect.